 Remember our C major scale from above?
 To make the C Mixolydian scale, you just lower the 7th note or the note on the 7th scale degree with half a step.
 The rest of the notes in the scale stay the same!
 So the formula for making a Mixolydian scale is: Whole Step – Whole Step – Half Step – Whole Step – Whole Step – Half Step – Whole Step

-C Mixolydian mode scale in notes
+C Mixolydian scale

 Here is another example.
 The A major scale contains the following notes: A-B-C#-D-E-F#-G#